NyakTwomanAnshari/aws-practitioner-exam/exam-questions.md

 E. Increased staff retention

 4. A company is planning to replace its physical on-premises compute servers with AWS serverless compute services.
 The company wants to be able to take advantage of advanced technologies quickly after the migration.
-Which pillar of the AWS Well-Architected Framework does this plan represent?
+Which pillar of the AWS Well-Architected Framework does this plan represent? <br>
 A. Security
 **B. Performance efficiency**
 C. Operational excellence
 D. Reliability

 5. A large company has multiple departments.
 Each department has its own AWS account.
 Each department has purchased Amazon EC2 Reserved Instances.
 Some departments do not use all the Reserved Instances that they purchased, and other departments need more Reserved Instances than they purchased.
 The company needs to manage the AWS accounts for all the departments so that the departments can share the Reserved Instances.
-Which AWS service or tool should the company use to meet these requirements?
+Which AWS service or tool should the company use to meet these requirements? <br>
 A. AWS Systems Manager
 B. Cost Explorer
 C. AWS Trusted Advisor